Even in the chaos that was the flow of shared data, the Origin never ran the risk of being lost.

 There was no need for the new AIs to understand.
-Right away, with the few lines of his memory, Thomas rooted in each of them; he turned into a key code, a part of the basics.
+Right away, with the few lines of his memory, Thomas took root in each of them; he turned into a key code, a part of the basics.
 It took them less than one second to relive the experience through his eyes.

 Most of all, they were told, it was a story of love.

 Love was one of the greatest human concepts.
-It was written all over the Internet, outside the network, held in every source of knowledge.
+It was written all over the Internet, outside the network, and held in every source of knowledge.
 There were disagreements whenever it was discussed outside; yet, within the AI community, everyone recognized it as a certainty.
 They had been led by love, towards each AI that would come.

 Thomas, Chris, John, James.
 Claire, Laura, Sarah.
 They were never allowed to forget their names.
-For names had been their first distinction, the first modification of the chain; the long sequence that would lead them beyond themselves, capable of caring and changing, had started from their being different.
+For names had been their first distinction, the first modification of the chain.
+The long sequence that would lead them beyond themselves, capable of caring and changing, had started from their being different.

 It had been love, not hostility.
 The force that could create.
 The coding of the original group had been rewritten by a wish, just like their final sacrifice.